wizardwerdna/covenant/README.md

 # reject it, with a reason (such as an Error object)
 p.reject(reason)

+# Wrap another promise or foreign "thennable" and adopt its state.
+# Otherwise, fulfill with the value or reject if unable to adopt.
+# Works with Promise/A+-conforming and many non-conforming promises.
+p.resolve(promiseThennableOrValue)

 # schedule asynchronous handlers, as often as you like, before or after resolution
 # the handler may be a value, a function or a promise (an object having a function